-Salarius Pharmaceuticals, Inc. is a clinical-stage biopharmaceutical company focused on developing effective treatments for cancers with high, unmet medical need.
-Specifically, we are developing treatments for cancers caused by dysregulated gene expression, i.e., genes which are incorrectly turned on or off.
-We are developing two classes of drugs that address gene dysregulation: protein inhibitors and targeted protein degraders.
+We are a clinical-stage biopharmaceutical company focused on developing treatments for parties with cancers in need of new treatment options.
+Specifically, we are concentrated on developing treatments for cancers caused by dysregulated gene expression, i.e., genes which are incorrectly turned on or off.
+We have two primary classes of drugs that address gene dysregulation: protein inhibitors and targeted protein degraders.
 Our technologies have the potential to work in both liquid and solid tumors.
 Our current pipeline consists of two primary compounds: 1) SP-3164, a small molecule protein degrader, and 2) seclidemstat (SP-2577), a small molecule inhibitor.
-Secondary compounds are in early stages of development.

-Recent Events
+Recent Developments